The Institute of Bible Doctrine

 as He will bear their iniquities."

-Other prophecies told that Jesus would be born of a virgin, that He would be born into the family of King David, that He would be born in Bethlehem, that He would heal the sick, make the deaf hear, the blind see, and raise up the dead.
+Other prophecies told that Jesus would be born of a virgin, that He would be born in the royal line of King David, that He would be born in Bethlehem, that He would heal the sick, make the deaf hear, the blind see, and raise up the dead.
 We even read of prophecies written long before Jesus was born that He would "be nailed to a tree" (the cross), and that He would be resurrected from the dead three days later.
 All of these prophecies, and many, many more, came true in Jesus Christ.

 When Jesus was 30 years old He began performing many miracles, and announcing that He was the Savior and the future King of Israel (the name "Christ" is translated from the Hebrew word "Messiah" which speaks of God's anointed King.)
 The religious people did not like Christ's salvation message of grace, and were very jealous of Him because He was popular with the Jewish people, many who believed that Jesus was the Savior and Messiah that the Old Testament prophets had written about.
 The religious leaders then planned to kill Jesus, and so accused Him of blasphemy (discrediting God) and insurrection (inspiring to overthrow the government).